 • Statement No. 82, "Pension Issues-an amendment of GASB Statements No. 67, No. 68, and No. 73".
 The objective of this Statement is to address certain issues that have been raised with respect to Statements No. 67, Financial Reporting for Pension Plans, No. 68, Accounting and Financial Reporting for Pensions, and No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68.
 Specifically, this Statement addresses issues regarding (1) the presentation of payroll-related measures in required supplementary information, (2) the selection of assumptions and the treatment of deviations from the guidance in an Actuarial Standard of Practice for financial reporting purposes, and (3) the classification of payments made by employers to satisfy employee (plan member) contribution requirements.
-This statement is currently under review to determine if it will materially change the financial statement presentation.
-The provisions of this statement are effective for fiscal years beginning after June 15, 2016.
+The implementation of this statement did not materially change the financial statement presentation.